CATEGORIES

 although the conductivity of the cable is high.
 Our cables feature a 'time aligned' drain system for both

-the signal and return wiring, maintaining a balance of resistance and
+the signal and return wiring, maintaining a balance which keeps the arrival

-capacitance which keeps the arrival time of frequencies as even as possible.
+time of frequencies as even as possible.

-Our strand number and individual conductor
+Our strand number and individual strand

 thickness is calculated to create a conductor that is perfectly round when the